Hari-Nagarajan/fairgame/README.md

 ```

 This is intended for people who feel that they can modify their network situation such that the fastest route is used.
-Explaining the Internet and how routing works is beyond the scope of this command, this tool, this projects, and the
+Explaining the Internet and how routing works is beyond the scope of this command, this tool, this project, and the
 developers.

 # Issues Running FairGame